siddhesht795/sweepr/README.md

 # 🧹 sweepr

-A smart CLI tool that cleans up old `node_modules` folders from projects you're not actively working on.
+A smart CLI tool that cleans up old dependencies and cache from projects you're not actively working on.

 ## The Problem

-If you're a Node.js developer, your hard drive is likely littered with `node_modules` folders.
+If you're a developer, your hard drive is likely littered with `node_modules` folders, Python `venv`s, and `__pycache__` directories.
 Each one can consume hundreds of megabytes (or even gigabytes!) of space.

 Deleting them manually is risky—what if you're still working on that project?